Special Requests and Complaints

 • The student involved will be notified of the outcome of the investigation and resolution process either verbally or in writing dependent upon the complaint.

-• It is understood that when the complaint involves two individuals at the College, retaliation is not tolerated and will be dealt with consistency and with College policies.
-Any retaliation is to be reported immediately to the Dean of Student Affairs' or Provost’s Office.
+• It is understood that when the complaint involves two individuals at the College, retaliation is not tolerated and will be dealt with consistency and with college policies.
+Any retaliation is to be reported immediately to the Associate Dean of Students.